-The U.S. Department of Homeland Security has reiterated its calls for computer users to disable Oracle's widely used Java software for surfing the Web, advising that the software still poses risks to users despite the release of Oracle's emergency update over the weekend.
+The U.S. Department of Homeland Security has reiterated its calls for computer users to disable Oracle's

 "Unless it is absolutely necessary to run Java in web browsers, disable it," the Department of Homeland Security's Computer Emergency Readiness Team said on Monday in a posting on its website.